nexus-hub10/ShortOS/README.md

 ShortOS is an experimental mini operating system made entirely inside iOS Shortcuts.
 This is version 0.0.1, the very first release.

 ⚠️ Note: This is extremely early-stage.
 Only basic features work.
-This is more of a playground for exploring ideas than a full OS.

 # What Works in v0.0.1